kirilligum/ai-web3-lecture-mit-2024/slides.md

 ## Slide 13: Conclusion

 - **Content**:
-  - Web3 is a natural place for trustless collaborative AI
+  - Web3 is a natural place for trustless collaborative AI.
-  - Successful traction but needs more resources and talent
+  - Successful traction but needs more resources and talent.
-  - Revolutionary applications
+  - Revolutionary applications are possible with the synergy of AI and Web3.

 ---